Frederick Keppel (art dealer): Frederick Keppel & Company

 Keppel established his firm, Frederick Keppel & Company at 20 E 16th Street in 1868.
 There he sold etchings and engravings by the Old Masters and works by Modern artists, such as Jean-François Millet, Félix Buhot, James McNeil Whistler, Edith Loring Getchell and Joseph Pennell.
 In 1905, Keppel & Company moved uptown to 4 E. 39th Street.
 The firm moved again in the 1920s to 16 E. 57th Street.

 Keppel was known throughout his career for his personal relationships with artists.
 His friendships with artists such as James McNeil Whistler and Jean-François Millet.
-Keppel sold prints to major New York collectors such as Samuel P. Avery and Mary Jane Morgan.
+Keppel sold prints to major New York collectors such as Samuel P. Avery, Atherton Curtis and Mary Jane Morgan.
 After his death in 1912, Keppel's son David Keppel (1877–1956) inherited the business, acting as its president until 1940.
 In 1940, Keppel & Co. merged with Arthur Harlow & Co. to form Harlow, Keppel & Co. located at 670 5th Avenue.

 Legacy

-William Macbeth started his career Frederick Keppel & Co., eventually becoming a partner.
+William Macbeth started his career at Frederick Keppel & Co., eventually becoming a partner.
 He left in 1892 to establish the Macbeth Gallery, which specialized in American Art.
 Carl Zigrosser, who became the Philadelphia Museum of Art Curator of Drawings, was first employed by Frederick Keppel & Co.